CN19 Field Hockey Camps

 Assistant Coach Samantha Carr

-Samanth Carr re-joined the Lions' staff in July 2015 after spending three seasons with the Lions from 2010-12.
+Samanth Fahey re-joined the Lions' staff in July 2015 after spending three seasons with the Lions from 2010-12.

 “We are extremely excited to welcome Samantha back to the Columbia field hockey family,” Nichols stated.
 “She brings a wealth of hockey knowledge and love for the game that will immediately impact this program.
 Samantha believes in the vision of we have for this program and is dedicated to developing our student athletes both on and off the field.
 She is a wonderful fit for Columbia and I look forward to working with her again.”